 Prices generally differ among houses because each one is unique in some way.
 However, the laws of supply and demand still factor into pricing trends and your ability to get an affordable deal.

 In a buyer’s market, the number of homes available for sale exceeds the number of purchasers.
 You will find more sellers competing for buyers.
 This affords opportunities for you to extract favorable terms such as a lower price, the seller’s willingness to pay at least part of the closing costs or having items fixed on the home before you buy.
+Professionals like auction bidding service Melbourne can help you get the best deal on the property of your choice.

 In a seller’s market, the demand for homes is greater than the supply.
 This normally means higher prices and a more difficult time getting concessions such as help on closing costs.